-In a matter so critical as the advocacy of assassination, Brutus ought to leave as little as possible to chance, and keep maximum control of the situation.
-Yet there is something in his personal make-up, be it arrogance, an irrational belief in the power of his own righteousness, a failure to understand and empathize with others, or other character flaw, that leads him to make these mistakes, and undermine his own cause in the process.
+In a matter so critical as the defense of assassination, Brutus ought to keep maximum control of the situation.
+Yet there is something in his personal makeup, be it arrogance, an irrational belief in the power of his own righteousness, a failure to understand and empathize with others, or some other character flaw, that leads him to make mistakes and undermine his own cause.